Join our fixed departure treks.

 Major villages of Mardi Himal Trekking:

-The major Magar and Gurung ethnic villages along the Mardi Himal Trekking route are Phedi, Dhampus, Pothana, Deurali, Forest Camp, Badaldanda High Camp, Siding, Lwang, Astam Melbet finally driving back to Pokhara.
+The major Magar and Gurung villages along the Mardi Himal Trekking route are Phedi, Dhampus, Pothana, Deurali, Forest Camp, Badaldanda High Camp, Siding, Lwang, Astam Melbet, and finally driving back to Pokhara.
 These villages are significant landmarks and offer scenic beauty and accommodation options along the Annapurna Base Camp Trekking route.

 Best Viewpoints Mardi Himal Trekking: